tensorflow/tensorflow/tensorflow/core/common_runtime/metal/README.md

 ## Limitations

 * **Op coverage is far short of CUDA's**, which has kernels for several hundred ops.
-What is here covers a convolutional classifier; anything else falls back to the host, which is correct but slow.
-Notably absent: normalisation (`FusedBatchNorm`), recurrent layers, `AvgPool`, most elementwise maths beyond add, subtract and multiply, and every optimiser other than SGD and Adam.
+What is here covers a convolutional classifier and the arithmetic around it; anything else falls back to the host, which is correct but slow.
+Notably absent: recurrent layers, `Concat`, `Slice`, `Pad`, `Tile`, and every optimiser other than SGD and Adam.
-* **Broadcasting** in the elementwise ops is limited to a scalar operand.
-  Other shapes are rejected with both shapes named rather than computed incorrectly.
+* **No normalisation.** `FusedBatchNorm` and its gradient are not implemented, so a model using BatchNormalization still falls back to the host for those layers.
 * **Random ops and optimisers are float32 only.**
 * **`MatMul`** takes rank-2 tensors only, and float16 requires an even column count, since an odd one produces a row stride MPS will not accept.